Humans have a long history and they have always left their marks all over the world. Sometimes they hide their precious treasure to protect it.

 In 2011, the Littleton Coin Corporation purchased the coins.
 The number of coins was so large that it took a couple of months to transfer coins to Littleton’s headquarter in Hampshire.

 5. Hanumandhoka Palace Treasure

 On 28th June 2011, a big treasure was found by some laborers in the Hanumandhoka Palace in Nepal.
-This is a UNESCO world heritage site and believed to be more than 500 years old.
-The lost treasure was found from the store room of the old palace and three boxes of treasure include 3 kg gold and 80 kg silver antique ornaments.
-Now this site is used as a museum.
+This is a UNESCO world heritage site believed to be more than 500 years old.
+The lost treasure was found from the storeroom of the old palace: three boxes of treasure include 3 kg gold and 80 kg silver antique ornaments.
+Now, this site is used as a museum.

 4. Hoxne Hoard

 On 16th November 1992, a big Roman treasure was discovered by a man in the village of Hoxne, England.
-More than 15,000 ancient Roman coins and 200 other items were found, which belongs to the 4th century.
-In 1993, a treasure committee valued it at 1.75 million pounds which is recently revalued at over 3 million pounds.
-Now these objects are kept in the British National Museum.
+More than 15,000 ancient Roman coins and 200 other items were found, which belonged to the 4th century.
+In 1993, a treasure committee valued it at 1.75 million pounds and recently it is revalued at over 3 million pounds.
+Now, these precious objects are kept in the British National Museum.

 3. Silverdale Viking Hoard

 On 6th January 2007, David and his son unearthed a big treasure using a metal detector in Harrogate, North Yorkshire.
-The treasure consists 617 silver coins and 65 other good quality silver items belong to the France and Germany of around 9th AD.
-This 1 million pound treasure was kept by the Yorkshire National Museum and a small part is given to the land owner.
+The treasure contained 617 silver coins and 65 other good quality silver items that were dated back to 9th AD and came from France and Germany.
+This 1 million pound treasure was kept by the Yorkshire National Museum and a small portion was given to the landowner.